Friday, September 27, 2019

 As this was false, IPCC took to Twitter to reject that, but as always, it was too late.
 Soon after, a university in London banned the serving of meat in the cafeteria, and soon after that, the University of Cambridge followed suit.

-Current research rejects (1) any association between saturated fats and cardiovascular disease (CVD; Ramsden et al., 2016).
-Replacing saturated fats with carbohydrates will increase health risks, including CVD (Dehghan et al 2017; Howard et al. 2006).
+1. any association between saturated fats and cardiovascular disease (CVD; Howard et al. 2006; Ramsden et al., 2016).
+Replacing saturated fats with carbohydrates will increase health risks, including CVD (Dehghan et al 2017).

 The animal-sourced foods contain nutrients that are hard, if not impossible, to retrieve from plant-based food (Leroy & Cofnas, 2019).
-Keep that in mind until next time you go shopping for food: B12, Calcium, Carnitine, carnosine, Choline, Creatine, Essential fat omega-3, Iodine, Iron, and remember, they should be consumed together - on the same plate.
+Keep that in mind until next time you go shopping for >30 micronutrients, tryptophan, Choline, and animal source DHA and EPA fatty acids to be consumed from the same plate on a regular basis.
+The vitamins are: A, B-complex, C, D-complex, E, and K2.
+Some of the minerals: Calcium, Carnitine, Creatine, heme-Iron, Iondine.
+And again, they should be consumed together – from the same plate.

 The sad story though, we eat more processed food than ever, which should be considered the real issue (Hall et al 2019).